Are you searching for “nipple piercing near me” because you are thinking about a body change?

 The most common type of nipple ring is the hoop.
 Hoops are generally made out of gold or silver.
-They tend to be fairly large and rounded.
+They tend to be relatively large and rounded.
 They can range anywhere from 2 millimeters to 3 centimeters wide.

 Hoops are easy to put on and take off, making them ideal for everyday use.
-Hoops are relatively inexpensive,
+Hoops are relatively inexpensive.

 How painful is nipple piercing?

 Nipples are pretty sensitive parts of our bodies.
 They’re covered in nerve endings, and even though we don’t usually notice them, some things can hurt them.